GHS Sports Cardiology

 GHS Sports Cardiology Program services

 The Sports Cardiology Program of Greenville Health System Heart & Vascular Institute offers a large network of the Upstate’s premier cardiovascular specialists and services.
-Lead by Michael S. Emery, M.D., FACC, the Sports Cardiology Program gives the athlete access to the most innovative and comprehensive cardiovascular care in the Upstate.
+Lead by Cardiologists, Drs.
+Trey Chandler and Hal Blanks, the Sports Cardiology Program gives the athlete access to the most innovative and comprehensive cardiovascular care in the Upstate.
 Services include:

 Evaluations and screenings: